humberto-ortiz/megaprobe-lab/content/israel.md

  - Started working on LastGraph parser in python:
     - Reads file
     - Finds NODE
     - Appends to list
     - Finds ARC
     -   To do:
         - Write all contigs obtained from De-Bruijn
         - Determine format for output
+ - Presumably got a working parser now.
+ - New to do:
+    - Corroborate parser works
+    - Keep improving it
+    - Initiate technical report